-Prerequisite: MAT0930 or higher-level math course with a minimum grade of C, or a minimum ACT math score of 17, or Compass Algebra score of 38, or Accuplacer Elementary Algebra score of 76, or Accuplacer Quantative Reasoning, and Algebra, and Statistics score of 237, or Accuplacer Advanced Algebra and Functions score of 230.
+Prerequisite: MAT0930, MAT0935 or higher-level math course with a minimum grade of C, or a minimum ACT math score of 15, or Accuplacer Quantative Reasoning, and Algebra, and Statistics score of 226, or Accuplacer Advanced Algebra and Functions score of 224.

 Introduction to the study of physical science for non-science majors.
 Recommended for elementary education majors.
 Covers topics in physics and chemistry, with applications to astronomy, meteorology, and earth science.
-Includes lab.
+Includes lab non-science majors.
+Topics include the history and cultural impact of astronomy, planetary and stellar evolution, galaxies, black holes and other exotic objects, the birth and large-scale structure of the cosmos, and life in the universe.

-PHS1200 Introduction to Astronomy MOTR ASTR100
+PHS1200 \ (3-0) 3 cr. hrs.
+Introduction to Astronomy MOTR ASTR100